manasikattel/manasikattel.github.io/_pages/projects.md

 in detecting many diseases including Diabetes, Glaucoma, and Hypertension.
   * Developed a method that involved two sequential steps: (i) morphological image processing for local shape priors;
 and (ii) matched filter based global shape prior between a known template and the input morphological structure.
-  * Supervised by Prof. Fabrice Meriaudeau at the University of Burgungy, France.